rafaelhelizio/ARDUINO_CPU-RAM/README.md

 # ARDUINO CPU|RAM

-Shows the percentage of RAM and CPU used on an OLED screen.
+Shows the percentage of RAM and CPU used on OLED display.
 **Windows Form C#**

 **#Devices:**